PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

 Client side javascript web app boilerplate that allows the route to switch between react pages and jquery pages.
 Router is separated away from the rest of the app.
 Minimal use of dependencies to increase future-proofing and easy a pivot on tech stack.

 ## Definitions used in this readme for Framework, Boilerplate and Library
-- Framework contains a router, hooks and containers and it provides a method of organization.
+- a **Framework** contains a router, hooks and containers and it provides a method of organization.
 Examples are Angular, Ember, Meteor, Knockout, Backbone, Flux (but not React which I consider to be a render engine).
-- Boilerplate is one persons (or companies) implementation of a framework or tech stack.
+- a **Boilerplate** is one persons (or companies) implementation of a framework or tech stack.
 It serves as a template for new projects.
-- Library is a grouping of methods that are related to eachother.
+- a **Library** is a grouping of methods that are related to eachother.
 For example underscore, jQuery and tweenmax.

 ![diagram of javascript reference architecture](./readme/boilerplate-code-division-v2.jpg?raw=true)

 # Philosophy of this boilerplate
 - A minimum number of open source technologies are used, just enough to get the job done and stay current.
 - The router is separated from the rest of the app so it can be replaced with minimal rewrite if we need to change the tech stack.
 When this happens only the route tunnel function is re-written.
 - The route tunnel has a switcher that decides which render engine (jquery or react) is used on each route.
-There are plans to support web components in a similar way.
+In the future there are plans to support web components in a similar way.
 Gradual transition of render technology can then take place.
 - A "learn by example" philosphy is used so many examples are provided within the boilerplate.
 This allows for faster ramp-up time for freelancers.
 Examples are arranged from easy to hard in the site's nav, one example per page.
-- boilerplate management files are stored separately in `/srcbase` and code for the project in `/src`
+- Boilerplate management files are stored separately in `/srcbase` and developer code for the project in `/src`
 - We aim for complete decoupling of UI components so no component should reach into another to run a method.
-Instead components communicate using events via grandCentral.
+Instead components communicate using events via an event dispatcher named grandCentral.
 Examples are given on the more complex pages.
-Any parent-child relationship required by layout only exists in the DOM because the reality is that all react components are compiled as siblings and they are hung off a window level object named rc.
+Any parent-child relationship required by layout only exists in the DOM because the reality is that all react components are really siblings.
+These siblings hang from a window level object named rc.
 This allows for fast layout redesigns.
 If backbone views are used for older jQuery pages the same event architecture is applied.
 -  A "thin component" philosphy should be maintained.
-By this I mean that if a method can be pulled out of a render layer component and instead moved to a library then it should be.
-That way the component can be translated to another render engine (example from react to something else) in the least amount of time.
+By this I mean that if a method can be taken out from a render layer component and instead moved to a library, then it should be.
+That way when it comes time to translate a component to another render engine with minimal code change (example from react to whatever comes next).
 - Libraries written by developers should use the module-reveal pattern and be stored in `/lib_developer`.
-These might include an IO library to handle all ajax calls a data transforms library, etc.
+These might include an IO library (to handle ajax), a data transforms library, a processLoop lib if you were writing a game. etc.
-- Files such as .css .sass .jsx .js .html as well as test files are stored together in their folder.
+- Files such as .css .sass .jsx .js .html as well as test files are stored together in the folder for that relevant component.
 Folder structure is up to the devs as files are pulled in by gulp with a wild card.
 When a component is retired, the folder is moved to the ignore folder or deleted.
 - All css for that component should be scoped (aka prefixed) to that component.
 You can do this manually for each rule or by using SASS nesting.

 ### To quickly see everything working without node